opentracing/specification/rfc_process.md

 A complete release candidate consists of the following:
 * Repository branch containing the new version.
 * Packages for installing the new version.
-* Tracers which bind to the new version.
+* More than one tracer which binds to the new version.
 * Major instrumentation ported to the new version.

 # Proposal Lifecycle